Growth in compensation for U.S. CEOs may have slowed

 "Most CEOs get it, an increase in stock price is going to be their greatest opportunity for compensation," said David Dorman, an investor and board member at a series of companies, including

-network technology company Motorola Solutions Inc, pharmacy group CVS Caremark Corp and KFC and Pizza Hut owner Yum!
-Brands Inc.
+network technology company Motorola Solutions Inc (MSI.N), pharmacy group CVS Caremark Corp (CVS.N) and KFC and Pizza Hut owner Yum!
+Brands Inc (YUM.N).

 He said that generally compensation for executives in corporate America "will be in a pretty tight range."